CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **Add-ons**

 Seriously Simple Podcasting comes with a growing [library of add-ons](http://www.seriouslysimplepodcasting.com/add-ons/).
-Just like the core plugin itself, all of the add-ons are 100% free to use and will always remain that way.
+Just like the core plugin itself, **all of the add-ons are 100% free to use and will always remain that way**.

 **How to contribute**